isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 - Phaneritic crystalline rock containing more than 60 percent feldspathoid minerals in the QAPF fraction.
 Includes rocks defined modally in QAPF field 15
+- Phaneritic crystalline rock containing more than 60 percent feldspathoid minerals in the QAPF fraction.
+Includes rocks defined modally in QAPF field 15

 - **Source:**
 LeMaitre et al. 2002